-- identify prior knowledge; - promote student learning; - provide information about student learning; - promote self-reflection and goal setting; - reflect student growth and development; - · identify strengths and areas for development; - differentiate instruction to meet the individual learning needs of all students; - contribute to the successful implementation of the programme. - evaluate the curriculum (and inform necessary changes); and - provide specific information and relevant feedback to parents.
+- reflect student growth and development; - identify strengths and areas for development; - differentiate instruction to meet the individual learning needs of all students; - contribute to the successful implementation of the programme. - evaluate the curriculum (and inform necessary changes); and - provide specific information and relevant feedback to parents.